FedML-AI/FedML/python/app/fedllm/README.md

 data.
 This repo aims to provide a minimalist example of efficient LLM training/fine-tuning and to illustrate how to use FedML for federated LLM training and fine-tuning.
+We leverage Pythia 7B by default and recently added support for Llama 2.

 The repo contains: